winkyt/Location-Spoofing-/README.md

 The context of this web was collected from Argus Leader, CNN, Democracy Now, The Washington Post, The Guardian, Stand with Standing Rock, and Wikipedia!

 ## end page

-Because the government expelled the protesters, the local camp has been forcibly displaced.
-Although the local Native Americans and other environmentalists cannot express their opinion at the location of Standing Rock, this has not ended support.
-Through social media, such as Facebook, people check-in to #StandingRock from around the world to show their suppor
+Due to the fierce local conflict triggered by the proposed pipeline, environmental protestors were forced to leave their camping area at the Standing Rock.
+Today, it has become nearly impssible for people to access the former camping area.
+Even though, an increasing number of social media users still stand with #StandingRock via spoofing their check-ins on Facebook.

 ## word cloud color
 0: ["#800026", "#bd0026", "#e31a1c", "#fc4e2a", "#fd8d3c", "#feb24c", "#fed976", "#ffeda0", "#ffffcc"]